CScharer/full-stack-qa/docs/guides/setup/GITHUB_UI_AUTO_MERGE_SETUP.md

 ## Troubleshooting

-### Issue: "Allow auto-merge" option not visible
+### Issue: "Allow auto-merge" option not visible in General settings

 **Possible causes:**
 - Repository doesn't have the required permissions
 - Organization settings may restrict auto-merge
-- You may not have admin access to the repository
+- You may not have admin/maintainer access to the repository
+- Feature may not be available for your repository type/plan

+**Where to look:**
+- **Settings** → **General** → Scroll to **Pull Requests** section
+- Look for checkbox labeled "Allow auto-merge" or "Automatically merge pull requests when all requirements are met"

 **Solution:**
-- Verify you have admin access to the repository
+- Verify you have admin/maintainer access to the repository
 - Check organization settings if this is an organization repository
+- Ensure repository plan supports auto-merge (available in all GitHub plans)

 ### Issue: "Allow auto-merge" not visible in branch protection rules